-■ Line 46 Manufacturer's sales tax credit
+■ Line 48 Manufacturer's sales tax credit

 The manufacturer's sales tax credit is available for the amount of sales and use tax paid on fuel and electricity consumed in manufacturing in Wisconsin.
 If you qualify for this credit, attach a completed Schedule MS to your Form 1NPR.
-Fill in on line 46 of Form 1NPR the amount from line 19 of Schedule MS.
+Fill in on line 48 of Form 1NPR the amount from line 19 of Schedule MS.

-■ Line 49 Sales and use tax due on out-of-state purchases
+Line 51 Sales and use tax due on out-of-state purchases

-If, while a Wisconsin resident during 1999, you made any taxable purchases from out-of-state firms on which sales and use tax was not charged, you must report Wisconsin sales and use tax on these purchases on line 49.
-Taxable purchases include furniture, carpet, clothing, computers, books, CDs, cassettes, video tapes, jewelry, coins purchased for more than face value, etc. For example, if you purchased \$300 of clothing through a catalog from an out-of-state company, no sales and use tax was charged, and you reside in a county with a 5% tax rate, you are liable for \$15 Wisconsin tax ( $$300 \times 5\% = $15$ ) on this purchase.
+If during 2000 you made any taxable purchases from out-of-state firms on which sales and use tax was not charged, you must report Wisconsin sales and use tax on these purchases on line 51 if they were stored, used, or consumed in Wisconsin.
+Taxable purchases include furniture, carpet, clothing, computers, books, CDs, cassettes, video tapes, jewelry, coins purchased for more than face value, etc. For example, if you purchased \$300 of clothing through a catalog or over the internet from an out-of-state company, no sales and use tax was charged, and it was delivered in a county with a 5% tax rate, you are liable for \$15 Wisconsin tax (\$300 x 5% = \$15) on this purchase.

 Complete the worksheet below to determine whether you are liable for Wisconsin sales and use tax.
-Fill in the amount from line 3 of the worksheet on line 49 of Form 1NPR.
+Fill in the amount from line 3 of the worksheet on line 51 of Form 1NPR.